5 Hassle-Free Solutions to Transfer Photos from iPhone to New iPhone

 That's all, now finally you know how to transfer pictures from iPhone to iPhone using the Airdrop facility.

-It is always advisable to take care for photo transfer between iPhones.
+It is always advisable to take care of photo transfer between iPhones.
 Even a small wrong step can make the transfer unsafe or hard to operate.
 With all the above solutions listed, you can rest assured when it comes to iPhone to iPhone photo transfer.
 By comparing the advantages of all solutions, Solution I and Solution 2 offer more flexible and convenient options to transfer photos from iPhone to iPhone.

 - Transfer from iPhone